ajs-voices/once-upon-a-dream/scenes/067-house-of-crowley.md

 "I know you would.
 He knows it.
 I mean there are prettier men out there.
 Men bigger and stronger than you that he might like.
 But he seems to fancy you for some reason.
 I can't fathom why, you aren't that good in bed and Max says I'm the better kisser anyway."

 My smirk turned to smile at the familiar banter.
 "You could only wish to be as good as I am."
 If I were a different man I might brag to Drew about my prowess in bed, but Drew knew my strengths and my weaknesses already.
 It may have been a while since we shared a bed, but it wasn't that long ago to forget.
-And he had enough stories that he didn't need to know how easy Nox really was in the right situations.
+And he had enough stories that he didn't need to know how easy Angel really was in the right situations.
 The morning in the grocery store had made an appearance in my dreams on a number of nights.

 Drew laughed.
-"I wish I could be a fly on the inside of those walls, Alex.
+"I wish I could be a fly on the inside of those walls, Zane.
 That smile, I've not seen it in years.
-Don't worry about Nox.
+Don't worry about Angel.
 I doubt he'll even see the half naked women standing in front of him in Vegas for the blinders he's got for you."

 I rolled my eyes.
 I was grateful for Drew's reassurances but it wasn't going to change things.
 I was going to fucking be miserable.
 Thankfully I had Zion to take up my time while my pretty boy was off playing chef in Vegas.
 Devlin and the guys were setting up by the time I finished restocking the bar.
 Dev had been a good friend in highschool.
 I think about all the time I spent chasing after Veronica.
 I missed the boat with Devlin.
 It wasn't a big regret, not considering Devlin made me rich.